Why your robot vacuum's random patterns make total sense

 -

-reading•Why your Roomba takes a weird path to keep your floors clean
+reading•Your Roomba takes a weird path around your home.
+Here's why it matters

 -